 This section consists of 7 modules and contains 29 lessons, with 11 TMAs including a substantial mock Exam (TMA K).

 - Module 2: Electricity

 - Module 4: Energy Resources and Energy Transfer

 - Module 5: Solids, Liquids and Gases

 - Module 6: Magnetism and Electromagnetism

 The Science IGCSE course meets the requirements of Edexcel specification 4SD0 for examinations from 2019 onwards.
 The Science Edexcel IGCSE specification includes all the Paper 1 material from the individual Biology, Chemistry and Physics IGCSE.
 The Science IGCSE course does not include coursework.

 The Science IGCSE examination consists of 3 papers, one each for Biology, Chemistry and Physics.
 Each exam lasts 2 hours.

-When you start your course with us you will agree an examination date or dates with your Student Adviser.
-Your support period is then up to this examination date.
+When you begin this course, you will agree an examination date or dates with your Student Adviser.
+Your support period lasts up to this examination date.